 Welcome to Kenzie's Dwarf Hotots Website!

 After doing our research and our “homework” on Dwarf Hotots, we started attending shows in the fall of 2009 to obtain our first breeding stock.
 We watched, learned, and asked questions, that the other breeders were happy to answer.
-We then contacted Joyce Holton and the Kolbs for stock.
-We picked up a trio from Joyce Holton at the Delmarva show and then a trio from Veronika at the Charlestown Show.
-The combination of these two lines quickly produced grand-champions and quality show rabbits for Kenzie to bring to the show tables.
+Our first contact was to Sally Turner, Sec/Treas for MADHC.
+She directed us to a few different breeders.
+We then contacted Joyce Holton and the Kolbs and obtained our first breeding stock.
+The combination of two brood does and a buck that was from the Mingus line, quickly produced grand-champions and quality show rabbits for Kenzie to bring to the show tables.

 One of Kenzie's first shows as an exhibitor was at PaSRBA, the show of all shows, and the “Super Bowl” of rabbit shows.
-Our first year there, Kenzie had only shown on Saturday and her first generation doe, Kenzie’s Star, K4, took Best of Breed in both youth shows that day.
+Our first year there, Kenzie had only shown on Saturday with three rabbits, and her first generation doe, Kenzie’s Star, K4, took Best of Breed in both youth shows that day.
 That became the start of our “rabbit habit” and we’ve been hooked ever since, attending shows as far north as Pennsylvania and as far south as North Carolina.

 "To describe the Dwarf Hotot, it is pure white with rollback fur, body type should be short, compact and well rounded, shoulders are as wide as the hindquarters and the top line has a gentle rise.
 Their heads should be broad, uniform with their bodies.
 Their ears should be thick, well-furred and short to balance with the head.
 Their eye bands should make a complete narrow outline around the eye about 1/8 of an inch thick or the thickness of two pennies.
 Dwarf Hotots have an ideal senior weight of 2 1/2 lbs and a maximum weight of 3 lbs."